 Students can take the courses at their leisure through MIT Open Course Ware, and have other options available to them as well.
 There are exam preparation tools in the sciences to aid students in their AP test studies, High School Courses developed by MIT, and hands on opportunities like labs, competitions & demonstration videos.

 Courses are also offered to help students become better writers.
-The courses cover technical writing, writing for the internet, short stories, and essays.
+The courses cover technical writing, writing for the internet, short stories, play writing and essays.
 These courses are designed to help students be on track as they enter the world of higher education.
 Courses, study materials from other courses and guides with writing tips and tricks are all part of this offering.
 Students will benefit from having the self confidence to communicate what they learn with their professors and fellow students, and by developing a critical communication skill as they grow into adults.

-MIT's Outreach Database makes resources available to individuals and families to encourage children to learn science and math, develop their interest in inventing, study physical sciences, and broaden their horizons as they navigate their way through elementary and high school years.
+MIT's Outreach Directory makes resources available to individuals and families to encourage children to learn science and math, develop their interest in inventing, study physical sciences, and broaden their horizons as they navigate their way through elementary and high school years.

 So check out the what MIT has to offer your kids, and browse the course catalog for yourself!
 You may find something you've always wanted to learn about, or acquire a MIT certificate in a skill that will help further your own career!